EPFL-ENAC/TempAqua_DB/.github/ISSUE_TEMPLATE/performance.md

 ## Benchmarks

-How poorly does `unhcr` perform?
+How poorly does `TempAqua_DB` perform?
 To find out, we recommend you to use the [`lighthouse`](https://developer.chrome.com/docs/lighthouse/overview/) and take screenshots of the results displayed in your browser.